1970 British Annapurna South Face expedition: Above Camp V

-In terrible conditions on 24 May Bonington and Clough managed a carry to Camp VI but found Haston and Whillans had been forced back there so all four climbers had to spend the night together in the two-man tent.
-Bonington and Clough got back to Camp IV but once there the weather became impossible.
+In terrible conditions on 24 May, Bonington and Clough managed a carry to Camp VI but found Haston and Whillans had been forced back there.
+All four climbers were forced to spend the night together in the two-man tent.
+Bonington and Clough got back to Camp IV, but once there, the weather became impossible.

 Summit

-For the next two days the entire mountain was snowbound and it seemed the monsoon had arrived but on 27 May 1970 at Camp VI there was an improvement in the weather.
-Leaving Camp VI about 07:00, without supplementary oxygen because they had none, Whillans and Haston reached the snow field at 11:00 from where they could see the summit through breaks in the cloud.
-They agreed to move the tent up to establish a camp at a higher location but they really had a more ambitious goal for the day.
+For the next two days, the entire mountain was snowbound and it seemed the monsoon had arrived.
+However, on 27 May 1970 at Camp VI there was an improvement in the weather.
+Leaving Camp VI about 07:00, without supplementary oxygen because they had none, Whillans and Haston reached the snow field at 11:00, where they could see the summit through breaks in the cloud.
+They agreed to move the tent up to establish a camp at a higher location, but they really had a more ambitious goal for the day.
 Indeed, any camp would be entirely lacking food or sleeping bags.
 They were faced with an ice plateau leading to a snow ridge and then an 800 ft cliff of mixed ice and rock rising up to the top of the mountain.
 They abandoned the tent at the foot of the ridge and climbed on without belays.
 Neither climber had any difficulty with breathing.

-The last fifty feet of the ice cliff was vertical though there were good holds and as they reached the northern side of the mountain the wind dropped.
-They could see traces of army boot footprints but the flag that had been left a week earlier by the army expedition had blown away.
-Haston took a ciné film of Whillans reaching the summit and then they swapped places.
-From the top, which they reached at 14:30 and stayed for about 10 minutes, they could see the other two Annapurna summits but nothing more.
-With no feeling of exhilaration, which they knew would come later.
+The last fifty feet of the ice cliff was vertical, though there were good holds, and as they reached the northern side of the mountain, the wind dropped.
+They could see traces of army boot footprints, but the flag that had been left a week earlier by the army expedition had blown away.
+Haston took a ciné film of Whillans reaching the summit, and then they swapped places.
+From the top, which they reached at 14:30 and stayed for about 10 minutes, they could see the other two Annapurna summits, but nothing more.
 They had 150 ft of rope which, after they had abseiled down, was all there was left on the summit.
 By 17:00 they had managed the difficult descent to Camp VI.

-Lower down the mountain everyone had been completely stormbound but Bonington, having been confined to Camp IV, put in his routine 17:00 radio call asking Haston if they had been able to get out of their camp.
-Due to static on the radio he did not hear the reply "Aye, we've just climbed Annapurna" but this was heard load and clear at Base Camp and the news spread rapidly up the mountain.
+Lower down the mountain, everyone was completely stormbound, but Bonington, confined to Camp IV, put in his routine 17:00 radio call asking Haston if they had been able to get out of their camp.
+Due to static on the radio he did not hear the reply "Aye, we've just climbed Annapurna" but this was heard loud and clear at Base Camp and the news spread rapidly up the mountain.